The X Factor (British TV series): Xtra Bites (2017–2019)

 Xtra Bites is the second companion and spin-off show to The X Factor which replaced The Xtra Factor, although Xtra Bites is an online spin-off show which started airing in 2017.
 The show looks at all the action from the show including behind the scenes footage of the judges and interviews with contestants from the show.
 It is uploaded onto ITV Hub, the show's YouTube channel, and the X Factor page on the Just Eat website.
 There were 13 episodes uploaded altogether for the first series, all presented by Becca Dudley.
 On 23 August 2018, it was announced that Xtra Bites would return for another series after a successful first series, with new presenters Dudley and Tinea Taylor.
 Vick Hope took over as host for the celebrity series in 2019.

 The X Factor: Celebrity (2019)

 A second edition of Battle of the Stars was confirmed in the latter half of 2019 as The X Factor: Celebrity and began in October 2019.
-The show was won by Megan McKenna, with Max and Harvey finishing as runners-up.
+The show was won by Megan McKenna, with Max and Harvey and Jenny Ryan finishing as runners-up.